Freddie as F.R.O.7: Production

+The film was produced over the course of three years from 1989 to 1991 with Yugoslavian-born Jon Acevski serving as writer, director, and producer.

+The budget for the film was $18 million dollars, with an additional $5 million for U.S. distribution and $1.5 million for UK distribution.

 The film was inspired by bedtime stories Acevski told to his son about his favorite toy frog working as a secret agent.

-It was produced from 1989 to 1991.

 Release

 Miramax Films purchased the film for distribution in North America.
 A week after its UK release, the film was released on 28 August 1992 in 1,257 theaters.
-It was initially set with a G rating by the MPAA, but was later rerated to PG for "some menacing moments".
+It was initially released with a G rating by the MPAA, but was later rerated PG for "some menacing moments".
 It was also released theatrically in Spain during the 1992 Christmas season.
-As a result of the disappointing U.S. box office, Miramax did not release the film on home video in the United States.
+As a result of the disappointing U.S. box office, the film wasn't initially released on home video in the United States.

 Alternate versions

 In 1995, MCA/Universal Home Video in conjunction with Shapiro-Glickenhaus Entertainment released the film on home video under an alternate re-edited version, under the title of Freddie the Frog with new narration from actor James Earl Jones.
-Nearly 20 minutes of footage (including double entendres) was cut and several sequences were re-edited.
+Nearly 20 minutes of footage (including double entendres) was cut, and several sequences were re-edited.
 Racially sensitive elements were removed or changed, like the KKK-members and Nazi axis-like soldiers during the "Evilmainya" song sequence and the tourist and punk crows were re-dubbed, not only was this to make the film more family friendly, but was also an attempt to make the movie less confusing to viewers.
 This re-edit of the film ended up with a G rating from the MPAA.

 Home media

-As of today, the film is still regarded as a highly obscure animated film, which to this day neither the original 1992 theatrical version or the 1995 re-edited version have seen a DVD or Blu-ray release (although rumors persist on copies of the 1995 re-edit are known to exist in some European countries, most notably in Netherlands and Hungary).
-However, the original version of the film can still be viewed on YouTube.
+Currently, the original version of the film has only seen a VHS release in the United Kingdom from Braveworld Ltd., whilst it was never released on home video in the United States.
+As previously mentioned, the Freddie the Frog cut was released directly to VHS by MCA/Universal Home Video and Shapiro-Glickenhaus Entertainment in 1995.
+Though the Shapiro-Glickenhaus cut has been released on DVD in Denmark and Italy, neither version has been released on DVD or Blu-ray in the United Kingdom and the United States.
+However, the original version of the film (with NTSC format) can still be viewed on YouTube.